apache/nifi/nifi-extension-bundles/nifi-gcp-bundle/nifi-gcp-processors/src/main/resources/docs/org.apache.nifi.processors.gcp.credentials.service.StandardGCPIdentityFederationTokenProvider/additionalDetails.md

 ## Verification workflow

 1. Enable or refresh the subject-token provider controller service.
 2. Verify the **StandardGCPIdentityFederationTokenProvider**.
-Successful verification confirms:
-   - the subject token can be obtained,
-   - Google STS accepted the audience and scope,
-   - an access token was returned.
+Successful verification confirms that the subject token is usable and that Google STS returned an access token using the configured transport (including any proxy settings).
 3. Verify the `GCPCredentialsControllerService` or enable dependent processors.

 ---